yashaswini2006-cloud/github.Y/README.md

 # github.Y
-this repository is to demonstrate GitHub clonning
+this repository is to demonstrate new GitHub clonning the only way to suceed is hardwork